 Colonial Heights Assault Lawyer

 A knowledge of how these crimes are defined and the potential penalties upon conviction are essential to a strong defense.
-The Colonial Heights assault lawyer understands how assault laws work in Virginia’s criminal courts.
-The experienced defense attorney works to defend individuals facing these charges and maintain their rights and freedoms.
+A Colonial Heights assault lawyer understands how assault laws work in Virginia’s criminal courts.
+An experienced defense attorney works to defend individuals facing these charges and maintain their rights and freedoms.

 Virginia’s Assault Laws

 The important thing to know here is that a person does not need to actually make contact to be charged with assault.
-When that contact does occur, the act changes to the battery.
+When that contact does occur, the act changes to battery.
+A Colonial Heights assault attorney can help clarify these distinctions and guide defendants through the legal process.

 Battery